Spills, Leaks & Odors

 • Abnormal conditions, activities, or materials at the time of detection (e.g. construction activities).

 Rotten egg or sewer smells - These odors typically occur when a drain trap dries out.
 If the odor is moderate, run water down nearby sinks and check to see if the odor dissipates.
-If the odor is strong or persists after refilling drains traps, the employee should contact Physical Plant or Campus Facilities Services to report the odor.
+If the odor is strong or persists after refilling drains traps, the individual should contact Facilities Operations/Campus Facilities Services (or equivalent) to report the odor.

 Exhaust or diesel smells - These odors typically enter a building through air intakes when motor vehicles or construction equipment are left idling nearby.
 These odors are normally dependent on the wind direction and typically last for a short duration.
 If this type of odor persists, the employee should contact Environmental Health and Safety to report the odor.